Inside Deck's Authentication System: What Developers Need to Know

 Session Management

-- Deck manages authentication sessions internally, including token expiration, credential rotation, and reauthentication triggers.
+- Deck manages authentication sessions internally, including token expiration, credential rotation, and reauthentication triggers, while supporting modern authentication methods such as passwordless authentication options like Magic Link and Phone Auth where supported by the underlying provider.

-- If a session becomes invalid (for example, due to a credential change or MFA requirement), Deck automatically surfaces this via a job status webhook.
+- If a session becomes invalid (for example, due to a credential change, MFA requirement, or risk-based checks that trigger step-up authentication or adaptive MFA), Deck automatically surfaces this via a job status webhook.

-- Every connection comes with metadata: provider name, logo, category, and status.
+- Every connection comes with metadata: provider name, logo, category, and status, which can also inform user profiles and access control decisions in enterprise applications.

-- Use this data to display connected accounts in your UI (for example, “Linked Xero account” or “Connected to ConEdison”).
+- Use this data to display connected accounts in your UI (for example, “Linked Xero account” or “Connected to ConEdison”), and the same metadata can shape the login experience and reduce signup friction when users connect multiple accounts.

-Pro Tip: For users connecting to multiple providers (utilities, payroll, insurance), organize your logic by source_id to isolate workflows.
+Pro Tip: For users connecting to multiple providers (utilities, payroll, insurance), organize your logic by source_id to isolate workflows, especially in multi-tenancy setups where teams need clear application logic for many organizations or complex user journeys.

 - One-time passwords (SMS, email)